 OAL’s deadline to approve the CPRA final draft regulations is March 29, 2023.
 If approved, they’ll be sent to the California Secretary of State and become law.
 If not approved, the OAL will provide the CPPA with a written notice explaining the reasons for disapproval.

-Businesses interested in receiving notifications about the exact date of implementation can sign up for CPPA email alerts.
+Businesses interested in receiving notifications about the exact implementation date can sign up for CPPA email alerts.

 The business community expresses concerns about CPRA compliance